Bedford, NH Resources

 To file a petition for divorce in New Hampshire, residency requirements must be met.
 Both spouses must live in the state, the filing spouse must have lived there for one year, or the filing spouse must live in the state and arrange to have the other spouse served with process while there.
 After the petition is filed, property division, spousal and child support, and child custody are other important considerations.
 For property division, the court will determine the value of the marriage assets and the most equitable division of those assets, or the parties may negotiate their own agreement as to the property.
 The court may award spousal support in certain cases, although it is not permanent, and both parents have an obligation to financially support their children.
 Finally, the court determines parental rights and responsibilities according to the best interest of the child, after considering several factors.

-Contact a Bedford Attorney to Discuss a Civil or Criminal Matter
+Contact a DUI Lawyer in Bedford or Call Us to Discuss Another Civil or Criminal Matter

 Since 1995, the lawyers at Tenn And Tenn, P.A. have proudly represented Bedford residents in domestic relations disputes as well as personal injury claims and criminal defense matters, including DWI.
 We understand that some of our most important responsibilities include listening to your concerns, evaluating your case, and explaining your options under the law.
 Set up a consultation by calling us toll-free at (888) 511-1010, locally at (603) 624-3700, or completing our online form.